 I am honored to be considered a candidate for the President of AACP.

 Working from the ground up within AACP provided me many opportunities to receive mentoring from leaders from across the country and to work on initiatives that are integral to the organization’s mission and vision.
 Through my different roles and working with AACP leadership, I have helped the organization seize positive opportunities and address challenging situations.
 I believe the contemporary challenges facing pharmacy and the Academy will continue to require the commitment from AACP leadership to stay the course with its bold aim to lead change.
 To maintain a sustained effort to effect change will require an “all hands on deck” approach.
 Change will not happen overnight, emphasizing why I believe it is important to have stable, consistent, and confident leadership.
-I have a tremendous respect for those that I have learned from as a member of AACP, including colleagues from around the country, AACP staff members, and those who I have served with through the Pharmacy Practice Section, Council of Sections, and Board of Directors.
+I have a tremendous respect for those that I have learned from as a member of AACP, including colleagues from around the country, AACP staff members, and those who I have served with through the Pharmacy Practice Section, Council of Sections and Board of Directors.

 As a member of the Board of Directors, I participated in a number of meaningful and impactful discussions relating to pharmacy education and the practice of pharmacy in general.
 Insightful debate has occurred on many topics.
-Over the last couple of years significant discussions centered on a wide array of issues facing AACP and the Academy including cooperative admissions, association membership benefits and associated dues, PCOA testing, ACPE accreditation standards, co-curriculum, interprofessional education, student and faculty wellness, diversity, and promoting more research into gun violence.
+Over the last couple of years significant discussions centered on a wide array of issues facing AACP and the Academy including cooperative admissions, association membership benefits and associated dues, PCOA testing, ACPE accreditation standards, co-curriculum, interprofessional education, student and faculty wellness, diversity and promoting more research into gun violence.
 Equally important discussions have centered on strategic enrollment management and the changing practice landscape where reimbursement practices have not caught up to the level of service being provided by pharmacists.
 Few would argue with the fact that these are challenging times, the profession and the Academy are at a critical crossroads, in the midst of a dynamic era.
 We must continue to change to sustain the pharmacy profession and pharmacy education.
 While change in uncertain times can be unsettling to some, I cannot think of a better time than now to take advantage of the many opportunities it can create.
-We must engage physicians in both acute care and ambulatory care settings to help us transform our practice so that we may to improve educational opportunities for our students and improve health outcomes of our patients.
+We must engage physicians in both acute care and ambulatory care settings to help us transform our practice so that we may try to improve educational opportunities for our students and improve health outcomes of our patients.
 It is time for the profession to focus on what we do well and promote change by partnering with our medical colleagues to be an integral member of team-based care that improves patient lives.

 Our students are the product of the experiences we provide and the attitudes we project.
 As members and leaders within the Association, we have an obligation to lift the profession up, promote the positive attributes of our programs and our students, and embrace practice transformation.
 We must be innovative, entrepreneurial and create new ways to educate our students.
 We must be willing to take a deep dive and examine how we can engage and collaborate with our partners in medicine by focusing on synergistic relationships.
 We must lead in research, not only in patient care, but also in pharmacy education through the scholarship of teaching and learning.
 The profession of pharmacy must continue to grow, adapt, be flexible, and promote positive change.
-We are at a crossroads, if we are truly going to be a valued member of the health care team, we must stop looking back and start looking forward.
-With the continued advances in precision medicine, health, and wellness, there are many paths of opportunities that will lead to a promising future.
-I want to be a part of the team at AACP that continues to develop strategies that take our profession down those paths and through the next phase of this evolution in health care.
+We are at a crossroads, if we are truly going to be a valued member of the healthcare team, we must stop looking back and start looking forward.
+With the continued advances in precision medicine, health and wellness, there are many paths of opportunities that will lead to a promising future.
+I want to be a part of the team at AACP that continues to develop strategies that take our profession down those paths and through the next phase of this evolution in healthcare.

 Council of Deans

-Philip D. Hall, Pharm.D.
+Cindy D. Stowe, Pharm.D.

 Medical University of South Carolina